Professionalism in the speech of people of different professions

 Bibliography

 1. Alekseeva L.M.
-The term as a category of general linguistics // Russian Philological Bulletin. - M. - 1998. - N 1/2. – P. 33–44.
+Term as a category of general linguistics // Russian Philological Bulletin. – M. – 1998. – N 1/2. – pp. 33–44.

 2. Arapova N.S.
-Professionalisms // Linguistics: big encyclopedic Dictionary/ Ch. ed.
+Professionalisms // Linguistics: large encyclopedic Dictionary/ ch. ed.
 V.N.
-Yartsev.
+Yartseva.
 M.: Great Russian Encyclopedia, 1998.
-S. 403.
+P. 403.

 3. Akhmanova O.S.
 Dictionary of linguistic terms. – 2nd ed., erased. – M.: URSS: Editorial URSS, 2010. – 571 p.

 5. Bychkova N.G.
-Professionalisms and jargon in the essay // Russian speech. –1979. – No. 5.
-S. 88–91.
+Professionalism and jargon in the essay // Russian speech. –1979. – No. 5.
+P. 88–91.

 6. Garbovsky N.K.
-Comparative style of professional speech. - M.: Publishing House of Moscow State University, 1988. - 141 p.
+Comparative stylistics of professional speech. – M.: Moscow State University Publishing House, 1988. – 141 p.

 7. Danilenko V.P.
-Actual directions of linguistic research of Russian terminology // Contemporary Issues Russian terminology / Ed. ed.
-Danilenko V.P. – M.: Nauka, 1986. – S. 5–23.
+Current directions of linguistic research of Russian terminology // Contemporary issues Russian terminology / Rep. ed.
+Danilenko V.P. – M.: Nauka, 1986. – P. 5–23.

 8. Zhelyabova I.V.
-Professional vocabulary in a dynamic aspect // Bulletin of Stavropolsky state university. - 2002. - No. 30. - S. 121-129.
+Professional vocabulary in a dynamic aspect // Bulletin of Stavropolsky state university. – 2002. – No. 30. – P. 121–129.

 11. Kuzmin N.P.
-Normative and non-normative special vocabulary // Linguistic problems of scientific and technical terminology. -M.: Nauka, 1970. - S. 68-81.
+Normative and non-normative special vocabulary // Linguistic problems of scientific and technical terminology. – M.: Nauka, 1970. – P. 68–81.

 12. Leichik V.M.
 Terminology: subject, methods, structure. – M.: Publishing house LKI, 2007. – 256 p.

 15. Reformatsky A.A.
-The term as a member of the lexical system. - In the book: Problems of Structural Linguistics. – M.: Nauka, 1968. – S. 103–123.
+Term as a member of the lexical system. – In the book: Problems of structural linguistics. – M.: Nauka, 1968. – P. 103–123.

 16. Rosenthal D.E., Telenkova M.A.
 Dictionary-reference book of linguistic terms.
-A guide for teachers.
+Manual for teachers.
 Ed.
-2nd, rev. and additional – M.: Enlightenment, 1976. – 399 p.
+2nd, rev. and additional – M.: Education, 1976. – 399 p.

 17. Serdobintseva E.N.
-Professionalism in the scientific style // Proceedings of PSPU im.
-V. G. Belinsky. - 2011. - No. 23. - P. 241–244.
+Professionalism in a scientific style // Proceedings of the State Pedagogical University named after.
+V. G. Belinsky. – 2011. – No. 23. – P. 241–244.

 18. Skvortsov L.I.
-Professional languages, jargons and culture of speech // Russian speech. - 1972. - Issue.
-1. - S. 48-59.
+Professional languages, jargons and speech culture // Russian speech. – 1972. – Issue.
+1. – pp. 48–59.

-19. Tverdokhleb O. G. School jargon: methods of input in artistic text// "You need to love Russia ...": Materials of the interregional scientific conference, dedicated to.
+19. Tverdokhleb O. G. School jargon: ways of introducing artistic text// “You need to love Russia...”: Materials of the interregional scientific conference, dedicated.
 200th anniversary of the birth of N.V.
-Gogol. - Orenburg: Publishing House of the OGPU, 2009. - S. 213-218.
+Gogol. – Orenburg: OGPU Publishing House, 2009. – P. 213–218.

 20. Chaikina Yu.I.
 Special vocabulary in the language of D.N.
-Mamin-Sibiryak: Abstract of the thesis. ... candidate of philological sciences. - M., 1955. - 16 p.
+Mamin-Sibiryak: abstract of thesis. ... candidate of philological sciences. – M., 1955. – 16 p.

 21. Shelov S.D.
-Terminology, professional vocabulary and professionalism // Questions of linguistics. - 1984. - No. 5. - P. 76–87.
+Terminology, professional vocabulary and professionalisms // Questions of linguistics. – 1984. – No. 5. – P. 76–87.

-Professionalisms in Russian: place and meaning
+Professionalisms in the Russian language: place and meaning

-First, let's define this phenomenon.
+First of all, let's define this phenomenon.
 Industrial vocabulary is an autonomous language system, which is a collection of all scientific and technical concepts and names.
 It has the most developed information function.

 special vocabulary

-Nomen (from Latin "family name").
-This is independent category vocabulary denoting a single, visible object.
-For example, when they show us a device and say that it is an oscilloscope, then we will represent it every time as soon as we hear this word.
+Nomen (from Latin “family name”).
+This independent category vocabulary denoting a single, visible object.
+For example, when they show us a device and say that it is an oscilloscope, then we will imagine it every time as soon as we hear this word.
 For non-specialists, it is impossible to imagine another device that visualizes electrical vibrations.

 Occurrence classification